malywut/personal_website/content/blog/posts/3-determinism/index.md

 ![Levenshtein](4.png)

-As you can see, the results are also different for each prompts… except for the highest values: for all the prompts, temperature=2 and top_p=1 outputs complete giberrish.
+As you can see, the results are also different for each prompts… except for the highest values: for all the prompts, temperature=2 and top_p=1 outputs complete gibberish.
 For reasonable values (for example temperature = 1 and top_p = 0.5) the outputs for the model have a higher distance for more creative prompts.

 ## How does that impact developing apps with OpenAI models?